 Starting with a marketing platform you’re comfortable with helps you create high-quality content.
 This can result in a stronger, more engaged audience you can turn into sales.

-When it comes to how to choose a niche for affiliate marketing, aim for something you’re passionate and knowledgeable about.
+When it comes to choosing a niche, aim for something you’re passionate and knowledgeable about.
 This helps you come across as authentic and as a trusted source of information for potential customers.
 It also helps you evaluate which products and brands you want to promote.

 Say, for example, you started a blog about dogs.
 You own a sprocker spaniel and you’re passionate about helping other owners care for their sprockers.

-You create a blog called Sprocker Lovers (true story), and you regularly post and encourage people to subscribe to an email list and share your content.
+You create a blog like Sprocker Lovers, and you regularly post and encourage people to subscribe to an email list and share your content.
 Sprocker spaniels are your niche, and you’re going to invest in content marketing and optimization to grow your audience of owners.

-As you post more, you can use affiliate marketing tools like social listening tools, website analytics, and social media insights to discover who your audience is and what they like.
+As you post more, you can use affiliate marketing devices like social listening tools, website analytics, and social media insights to discover who your audience is and what they like.

 It’s important you know your audience so well, that you understand why they follow you in the first place.